 5 Places you Must Visit in Hambantota

-Going down the southern coast of Sri Lanka will allow you to pass by some interesting towns and attractions that allow you to understand the illustrious history and culture, along with the natural wonders the island possesses.
-Hambantota serves to be one of those major places that boast of a myriad of unique features, which makes it highly advisable for you to stay a couple of days in the city.
-Finding it difficult to explore Hambantota though?
-Well, here are five places that should not be missed when in Hambantota.
+Going down the southern coast of Sri Lanka will allow you to pass by some interesting towns and attractions that showcase the illustrious history and culture, along with the natural wonders the island possesses.
+Hambantota is a rapidly developing city, with its own airport, seaport, luxury hotels and several other features.
+Whether for the day or longer, head to Hambantota to discover off-the-beaten path attractions and experiences.
+Need some ideas on where to visit?
+Here are five places that should not be missed when in Hambantota.

 Mirijjawila Botanical Garden

-Often one of the more overlooked places in the coastal town, the Ramba Viharaya is one of the ideal places to understand how the kingdoms of old considered the religion of Buddhism as a major part of their lives.
-This particular temple is believed to have been one of the main temples in the period of the Polonnaruwa Kingdom from the 11th century to the 14th century.
-The reason for this to become one of the major temples of the Polonnaruwa Kingdom is due to the Chola invasions that led to King Vijayabahu I to flee from the capital and take refuge in Ruhuna (modern day Hambantota).
+Often one of the more overlooked places in the coastal town, the Ramba Viharaya is one of the ideal places to understand how the kingdoms of old incorporated Buddhism into a major part of their lives.
+This particular temple stemmed from the era of the Polonnaruwa Kingdom between the 11th century to the 14th century.
+It was one of the major temples of the kingdom due to the Chola invasion that caused King Vijayabahu I to flee from the capital and take refuge in Ruhuna (modern day Hambantota).
 As a result, the temple was not only a religious centre, but also an academic centre.
 It is believed that the exiled king schemed all his campaigns against the Cholas here, and there is significant evidence to prove it.

 Bundala National Park